 Please know that we are here for you during this time and with anything you may need from us.
 Stay safe and healthy, and please continue the fight for equality and justice. #BlackLivesMatter

 Dear friends, family, and peers of Brandeis' Southeast Asia Club,

-We, the members of SEAC, unequivocally stand in solidarity with Black Lives Matter, and the call to action following the disproportionate death, violence, and discrimination of our black and indigenous peers.
+We, the members of SEAC, unequivocally stand in solidarity with Black Lives Matter, and the call to action following the disproportionate death, violence and discrimination of our Black and Indigenous peers.
 The start of 2020 shed light on the systemic oppression and inequitable health care system and economy that historically underrepresented communities suffer through, in the wake of the COVID-19 pandemic.
-However, George Floyd’s, Breonna Taylor’s, Ahamud Arbery’s, and countless other black individuals, who have been murdered in the hands of a failing government and a corrupt police system, encapsulates the perpetuating ostracization and racism black communities have faced since even before this country was founded.
+However, George Floyd, Breonna Taylor, Ahamud Arbery and countless other black individuals, who have been murdered in the hands of a failing government and a corrupt police system, encapsulates the perpetuating ostracization and racism Black communities have faced since even before this country was founded.

-As members of the larger Asian community, we are responsible in combating anti-blackness and colorism that has been instilled into our societies, whether it presents itself overtly in harmful rhetoric or more subtly in beauty standards that favor fair skin.
-We encourage you to engage in critical conversations with members of your family, your neighbors, peers, and local community both here and back home in order to begin the process of introspection as identifying internalized racism is the first step in our journey to unlearn and free our minds from the fear of blackness within ourselves that often times seep into communities beyond our own and cause harm.
-Included below our statement are resources to help navigate these issues amongst your peers and family.
+As members of the larger Asian community, we are responsible in combating anti-Blackness and colorism that has been instilled into our societies, whether it presents itself overtly in harmful rhetoric or more subtly in beauty standards that favor fair skin.
+We encourage you to engage in critical conversations with members of your family, your neighbors, peers and local community both here and back home to begin the process of introspection as identifying internalized racism is the first step in our journey to unlearn and free our minds from the fear of Blackness within ourselves that often times seep into communities beyond our own and cause harm.

 To the Brandeis Community and all of our followers,